olpeh/olpeh.github.io/content/blog/react-suspense.md

 ## Acknowledgements

 - Thanks to [Juho Vepsäläinen](https://twitter.com/bebraw)for helping me out with my broken webpack config
-- Thanks to everyone who helped me [in this thread in Twitter](https://twitter.com/0lpeh/status/1059421088160145408)- Thanks to [riittagirl](https://twitter.com/riittagirl)for writing an awesome [blog post](https://hackernoon.com/a-tale-of-webpack-4-and-how-to-finally-configure-it-in-the-right-way-4e94c8e7e5c1)about how to configure webpack 4
+- Thanks to everyone who helped me [in this thread in Twitter](https://twitter.com/0lpeh/status/1059421088160145408)
+- Thanks to [riittagirl](https://twitter.com/riittagirl) for writing an awesome [blog post](https://hackernoon.com/a-tale-of-webpack-4-and-how-to-finally-configure-it-in-the-right-way-4e94c8e7e5c1) about how to configure webpack 4
-- Thanks to [Fotis](https://twitter.com/f_papado)for proofreading this blog post and suggesting improvements to it
+- Thanks to [Fotis](https://twitter.com/f_papado) for proofreading this blog post and suggesting improvements to it